talon-one/talon_one.rb/docs/ManagementApi.md

 Export triggered effects

-Download a CSV file containing the triggered effects that match the given attributes.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing the triggered effects that match the given attributes.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
 The generated file can contain the following columns:  - `applicationid`: The ID of the Application. - `campaignid`: The ID of the campaign. - `couponid`: The ID of the coupon, when applicable to the effect. - `created`: The timestamp of the effect. - `event_type`: The name of the event.
 See the [docs](https://docs.talon.one/docs/dev/concepts/entities/events). - `eventid`: The internal ID of the effect. - `name`: The effect name.
 See the [docs](https://docs.talon.one/docs/dev/integration-api/api-effects). - `profileintegrationid`: The ID of the customer profile, when applicable. - `props`: The [properties](https://docs.talon.one/docs/dev/integration-api/api-effects) of the effect. - `ruleindex`: The index of the rule. - `rulesetid`: The ID of the rule set. - `sessionid`: The internal ID of the session that triggered the effect. - `profileid`: The internal ID of the customer profile. - `sessionintegrationid`: The integration ID of the session. - `total_revenue`: The total revenue. - `store_integration_id`: The integration ID of the store.
 You choose this ID when you create a store.

 ### Example